 There are several ways that methamphetamine will harm your teeth and robs you of having a beautiful smile.

-Meth causes reduced salivary flow and therefore leaving your mouth dry.
+Meth causes reduced salivary flow and therefore leaves your mouth dry.
 Saliva is a natural teeth cleaner that contributes to keeping away decay-causing bacteria and washing away plaque build-ups on the surface of your teeth.
 When saliva is gone, bacteria find a chance to thrive and develop dental caries.

-- High-sugar craving and carbonated drinks:
+2. High-sugar craving and carbonated drinks

 Diets high in sugar is the leading cause of tooth decay.
 Meth users’ diet is associated with high consumption of sugary foods and carbonated drinks.
 The bacteria in the dental plaque feed on the sugar from daily eating or drinking.
-With the presence of poor oral hygiene, the bacteria produce acids which dissolve enamel and cause decay.
+With the presence of poor oral hygiene, the bacteria produce acids that dissolve enamel and cause decay.

-- Poor oral health.
+3. Poor oral health

 Meth “high” can prolong to 12 hours.
 During this time, brushing teeth and flossing may not have a place in users’ daily life.
 This, combined with high-sugar diets, leads to plaque accumulation on teeth.
 Bacterial plaque inhibits all areas of teeth and can progress to below the gum lines.
-It then starts to eat away enamel, causing decay and cavity formation with yellow, blackened and extensively stained teeth.
+It then starts to eat away enamel, causing decay and cavity formation with yellow, blackened, and extensively stained teeth.
 The dental decay can easily be seen in root surfaces of gum lines, where teeth are much more susceptible.